IxxyXR/polyhydra-upm/README.md

 Obviously the original work by Willem Wythoff and John Conway.
 And also countless other mathematicians who have formed a base for, contributed to and extended the work in this area.
 A special shout out to George Hart who is often co-credited with Conway due to the large amount of work he did exploring and extending Conway's original operators.

-The actual Wythoff code was based on https://github.com/kaonasi (which in turn is based on the work of Zvi Har’El: http://www.math.technion.ac.il/S/rl/kaleido/ ).

-(Zvi Har'El has sadly passed away.
+The actual Wythoff code was based on https://github.com/kaonasi (which in turn is based on the work of Zvi Har’El: http://www.math.technion.ac.il/S/rl/kaleido/ Zvi Har'El has sadly passed away.
 I've tried to contact all potential copyright holders to see if it's OK to make use of their work as a basis for this but I've had no luck in getting a response.
-Please get in touch if you're an interested party.
+Please get in touch if you're an interested party)

-Conway operator code was based on work by Will Pearson @mcneel which can be found here: https://github.com/pearswj/buckminster
+Conway operator code and the core halfedge mesh is based on work by Will Pearson @mcneel which can be found here: https://github.com/pearswj/buckminster

-Again - I tried to get in touch and didn't get a response.
-I'm not sure what the intended licence of that code is.
-It seems to be a standard copyright attribution but I wonder if this is an oversight more than the real intention of the author.

 Multigrids is ported from work by Wolthera van Hövell tot Westerflier for https://github.com/kde/krita - they generously agreed that my version could be MIT licenced.

 Portions of grids.cs is from Antiprism and is MIT but should be attributed to Adrian Rossiter and Roger Kaufman: https://github.com/antiprism/antiprism/blob/master/COPYING

 Isohedral tilings are from tactile.js https://github.com/isohedral/tactile-js Thanks to Craig Kaplan @TriggerLoop

+Triangulation code is from https://github.com/gpvigano/AsImpL

 My original inspiration was 3DS Max's Hedra plugin which kept me entertained for quite a while nearly 2 decades ago.
 I think credit for that is due to Tom Hudson :-)